Tropical Storm Nicole churns toward Bahamas, Florida

 Since record keeping began in 1853, Florida has had only two hurricanes make landfall in November, said Maria Torres, a spokesperson for the Hurricane Center.
 The first was the Yankee Hurricane in 1935, and the second was Hurricane Kate, which struck Florida’s Panhandle as a Category 2 storm in 1985.

 Walker reported from New York City.
-Associated Press writers Danica Coto in San Juan, Puerto Rico, Mike Schneider in Orlando, Florida and Jeffrey Collins in Columbia, South Carolina contributed to this report.
+Associated Press writers Danica Coto in San Juan, Puerto Rico, Mike Schneider in Orlando, Florida, Terry Spencer in Fort Lauderdale, Florida, and Jeffrey Collins in Columbia, South Carolina contributed to this report.

 For more AP coverage of hurricanes: https://apnews.com/hub/hurricanes